Who we’re here for

 We work with two groups of people:

-- Families who are caring for a relative at home
+- Families who are caring for a relative at home.

-This is why referrals are usually made by health professionals such as GPs, psychiatrists, community psychiatric nurses, or social workers.
+Referrals are usually made by health professionals such as GPs, psychiatrists, community psychiatric nurses, or social workers.

 How we help

 We know that caring for someone with dementia can be very hard work.